boundary/meter-plugin-zookeeper/README.md

 #### Zookeeper 3.4+

+The plugin relies on the command 'mntr' which is available only from zookeeper version 3.4 and above.

 #### Boundary Meter versions v4.2 or later

 - To install new meter go to Settings->Installation or [see instructions](https://help.boundary.com/hc/en-us/sections/200634331-Installation).